mostakin5290/codeMasti/README.md

 ---

-## 🌟 **What Makes CodeCrack Special?**
+## 🌟 **What Makes CodeMasti Special?**

-CodeCrack isn't just another coding platform – it's your complete companion for programming excellence.
-Whether you're a beginner taking your first steps or a seasoned developer preparing for FAANG interviews, CodeCrack provides everything you need to succeed.
+CodeMasti isn't just another coding platform – it's your complete companion for programming excellence.
+Whether you're a beginner taking your first steps or a seasoned developer preparing for FAANG interviews, CodeMasti provides everything you need to succeed.

 <table>
 <tr>